greenelab/phenoplier/nbs/15_gsa_gls/README.md

 ## `05-snps_into_chr_cov.ipynb`

-TODO: update to new commands
-is maybe convenient to run this one on the desktop?

-Given a reference panel (in this example it's GTEx v8), this notebook computes the covariance for each chromosome of all variants present in prediction models.
+This notebook computes the covariance for each chromosome of all variants present in prediction models.
+It's convenient to run this step in the desktop computer:

 ```bash
 compute_snps_cov () {